-In December 2009, the Department of Education issued an "Alert Memorandum," calling into question the Higher Learning Commission's compliance with the applicable Department of Education regulations related to the Higher Learning Commission's status as recognized by the Department of Education.
+In December 2009, the Department of Education issued an "Alert Memorandum," calling into question the Higher Learning Commission's status as recognized by the Department of Education.
 Specifically, in matters unrelated to us, the Department of Education Office of Inspector General asserted that the Higher Learning Commission did not make appropriate assessments as to credit hours with respect to the distance education programs of one of Higher Learning Commission's accredited institutions and, as such, the Office of Inspector General recommended that the Department of Education take action to terminate the Higher Learning Commission's recognition by the Secretary of Education.
 At this point, we do not know if this matter will be resolved and we are unable to speculate as to the impact on us or other institutions accredited by the Higher Learning Commission if the Higher Learning Commission were to be de-recognized as an accrediting commission by the Department of Education.